-The Southern Hemisphere exhibits generally weak dust loading, especially in terms of diurnally minimum DAOD (Figures 7-9), with significant dust diurnal variability over the southwestern Amazon Rainforest and southwestern Congo Rainforest during daytime, as well as central Australia during nighttime.
-Since there have been limited exploration of the diurnal dust cycle over these regions, hypotheses are provided here regarding the underlying driving processes of these diurnal dust variations.
-Over the Amazon Rainforest, it has been believed that remote dust sources in North Africa provide key nutrients to fertilize the Amazon Rainforest through trans-Atlantic dust transport (Kaufman et al., 2005; Koren et al., 2006; Yu et al., 2015a).
-However, since the trans-Atlantic dust transport typically takes several days to weeks, it is unlikely that the amount
+The Southern Hemisphere exhibits generally weak dust loading, especially in terms of diurnal minimum DAOD (Figs. 7- 9), with significant diurnal variability in dust over the southwestern Amazon Rainforest and southwestern Congo Rainforest during daytime, as well as central Australia during nighttime.
+Since there has been limited exploration of the diurnal dust cycle over these regions, hypotheses are provided here regarding the underlying driving processes of these diurnal dust variations.

-- 355 of transported dust displays a clear diurnal cycle, as indicated by CATS DAOD (Figure 7).
+Over the Amazon Rainforest, it has been believed that remote dust sources in North Africa provide key nutrients to fertilize the Amazon Rainforest through transatlantic dust transport (Kaufman et al., 2005; Koren et al., 2006; Yu et al., 2015a).
+However, since the transatlantic dust transport typically takes several days to weeks, it is unlikely that the amount of transported dust displays a clear diurnal cycle, as indicated by CATS DAOD (Fig. 7).
 On the other hand, field observations and model simulations have identified a potential contribution from local, post-fire dust emission over vegetated area (Mahowald et al., 2005; Wagenbrenner, 2017; Wagenbrenner et al., 2013).
-Similarly, significant daytime diurnal cycle of DAOD is hypothesized to be associated with post-fire dust emission over the southern boundary of the Congo Rainforest (Figure 8).
-In particular, the observed burned fraction has substantially increased across the Amazonia and - 360 tropical southern Africa during the recent years (Andela et al., 2017), which might be responsible for the small-magnitude, yet statistically significant diurnal variability over these regions.
+Similarly, a significant daytime diurnal cycle of DAOD is hypothesized to be associated with post-fire dust emission over the southern boundary of the Congo Rainforest (Fig. 8).
+In particular, the observed burned fraction has substantially increased across Amazonia and tropical southern Africa during recent years (Andela et al., 2017), which might be responsible for the small-magnitude yet statistically significant diurnal variability over these regions.

-Over the central Australia, DAOD exhibits diurnal variability only during the nighttime period, with a general peak in the early evening (Figure 9).
-Dust emission in the central Australia is believed to be driven by frontal passage, similar with the Taklamakan Desert in China (Knippertz and Stuut, 2014).
-However, over central Australia, low-level winds associated with cold fronts intensify with the deformation and convergence in the early evening, driven by the subsidence of the mixing layer (Thomsen et al., 2008), thereby leading to an enhanced dust emission at that time of the day.
+Over central Australia, DAOD exhibits diurnal variability only during the nighttime period, with a general peak in the early evening (Fig. 9).
+Dust emission in central Australia is believed to be driven by frontal passage, similar to the Taklamakan Desert in China (Knippertz and Stuut, 2014).
+However, over central Australia, low-level winds associated with cold fronts intensify with the deformation and convergence in the early evening, driven by the subsidence of the mixing layer (Thomsen et al., 2008), thereby leading to enhanced dust emission at that time of the day.